calebbarzee/nvim/README.md

 # Getting the config

-You need [NeoVim](https://github.com/neovim/neovim) 0.9.0 or later installed for all of the plugings to work properly.
+You need [NeoVim](https://github.com/neovim/neovim) 0.9.0 or later installed for all of the plugins to work properly.

 Make sure you don't already have an nvim config folder.
 If you do, copy your existing one somewhere else.